Ninja-Squad/ninja-squad.github.com/_posts/2019-05-29-angular-cli-8.0.md

     Google’s Privacy Policy at https://policies.google.com/privacy?
 For more details and how to change this setting, see http://angular.io/analytics.

-You can manually trigger the prompt again with: `ng analytics prompt` or `ng analytics project prompt`.
-You can turn it off at any time with `ng analytics off` or for a project with `ng analytics project off`.
+You can manually trigger the prompt again with `ng analytics prompt`.
+You can turn it off at any time with `ng analytics off`.

 You can find more details [on the official documentation](https://github.com/angular/angular/blob/master/aio/content/marketing/analytics.md).